Wok & Skillet

 We'll email this post to you, so you can come back to it later!

-Slowly add the shrimp to the hot oil, then allow them to cook until they turn a beautiful golden brown color.
+Gently lower the shrimp into the hot oil, then let them cook until they turn a beautiful golden brown.
 This should take only about a minute so keep a close eye on them!
-Don't overcrowd the wok or pan; fry them in small batches.

 removing shrimp tempura from hot oil

-deep fried shrimp tempura
+deep fried shrimp tempura on a plate

 Baking Shrimp Tempura in the Oven

-Preheat the oven to 475 degrees Fahrenheit.
+Preheat your oven to 475°F.

 After coating the shrimp in the flour, egg and Panko breadcrumbs, place the shrimp on a baking sheet lined with parchment paper.

 Bake for 10 - 12 minutes or until the crumbs are golden.
+Serve immediately with Tempura Sauce for dipping!

 Enjoy!

-• Make sure the shrimp is as dry as possible before deep-frying to prevent oil splatters; especially the tail.
+• Make sure the shrimp is as dry as possible before deep-frying to prevent oil splatters, especially the tail.
 Water gets trapped in there easily, so dry it thoroughly with a paper towel.

 Shrimp Tempura